StreamElements/docs/docs/chatbot/commands/default/roulette.md

 ---
 id: roulette
+sidebar_label: "!roulette"
-description: Learn how to use the !roulette command in StreamElements chatbot to start a roulette game and bet points in your Twitch chat.
+description: "Learn how to use the !roulette command in StreamElements chatbot to start a roulette game and bet points in your Twitch chat."
 keywords:
 - roulette
 - chatbot
 - commands
 - loyalty
 - points
 - betting
 - gambling
-tags:
-  - chatbot
-  - commands
-  - loyalty
 ---

 # !roulette

-The `!roulette` command is used to start a roulette game in the chat.

-### Arguments

-- `<bet>` (required): The amount of points you want to bet.
+## Overview

+The `!roulette` command allows viewers to participate in a roulette game, betting their channel points for a chance to win more.
+This command is part of the StreamElements chatbot's loyalty system and can add an exciting, interactive element to your stream.

-### Usage
+## Usage

 ```
 !roulette <bet>
 ```

-### Example Input
+The `<bet>` parameter is required and represents the number of points the user wants to wager.

+## Examples

+Here are some practical examples of how to use the `!roulette` command:

 ```
 !roulette 100
 !roulette 10k
 !roulette 1m
 !roulette 10%
 ```

-### Example Output
+Example output:

 ```
 Styler won 10 points in roulette and now has 2683 points!
 LUL

-Styler won 10000 points in roulette and now has 12683 points!
-LUL

-Styler won 1000000 points in roulette and now has 101268 points!
-LUL

-Styler won 10126 points in roulette and now has 1012683 points!
-LUL
 ```

+## Parameters

-- Points can be expressed in several ways:
+- `<bet>` (required): The amount of points to bet.
+This can be expressed in several ways:
+  - As a whole number (e.g., `100`)
-  - As a percentage of the user's total points.
-For example, `!roulette 50%` will wager 50% of the user's points.
+  - As a percentage of the user's total points (e.g., `50%`)
-  - Using `k` to represent thousands.
-For example, `!roulette 5k` will wager 5000 points.
+  - Using `k` to represent thousands (e.g., `5k` for 5,000)
-  - Using `m` to represent millions.
-For example, `!roulette 1m` will wager 1,000,000 points.
+  - Using `m` to represent millions (e.g., `1m` for 1,000,000)

+## Related Commands

+- [`!points`](points.md): Check your current point balance

+## Configuration

+Streamers can configure the `!roulette` command in their StreamElements dashboard.
+Options may include:

+- Setting minimum and maximum bet amounts
+- Adjusting win probabilities
+- Customizing response messages